Kids Aqua Yoga Ideas

 There aren’t any yoga teacher trainings for kids aqua yoga so these are adaptations of games I’ve used with kids on land that I’ve adapted for use in the pool.
 Feel free to comment with ideas you’ve used.
 Have a happy yoga filled Spring!

-If you’re looking for more tips and how to’s for aqua yoga check out my new Aqua Yoga eCourse.
+If you’re looking for more tips and how to’s for aqua yoga check out my new Aqua Yoga online eCourse.
 Wherever you are on the aqua yoga spectrum, it will move you to comfortable, confident, and content.
-You can subscribe below to get all the updates and have the first chance to enroll.
+You can subscribe below to get priority enrollment and early bird discounts when the course reopens in July.